MathieuGig/LandryLab_internship_2024/schedule.md

 ### May 13 (9-16) (7h)

 TO DO:
-- Write FKS mat&met
+- Write FKS mat&met 👍
 - Reimplement SHAP values
   - [intro to SHAP](https://www.datacamp.com/tutorial/introduction-to-shap-values-machine-learning-interpretability)

-12h-13h : Coding Club
+12h-13h : Coding Club 👍

+### May 14 (8-9 and 12-16) (5h)

+- Reimplement SHAP values
+- Look at Romain's Feedback on writing mat&met 👍
+- Readings for new project.
+- Make Python bootcamp workshops